 Strawberry Icebox Cake

-This light and fruity no-bake classic dessert is only 3 ingredients.
-Strawberry Icebox Cake is easy to make in one pan with layers of graham crackers, Cool Whip and strawberries.
+This light and fruity no-bake classic dessert is made with just three ingredients.
+Strawberry Icebox Cake is easy to make in one pan with layers of graham crackers, Cool Whip, and strawberries.
 Perfect for summertime parties!

-I love vintage recipes and this classic icebox cake reminds me of a delicious dessert my grandma used to make.
-These recipes stand the test of time and for good reasons.
+I love vintage recipes, and this classic icebox cake reminds me of a delicious dessert my grandma used to make.
+These recipes stand the test of time for good reasons.

 - Easy dessert with simple ingredients